henare/jira_to_github/README.md

 extracting all the issues.
 It then formats them, preserving as much relevant detail as possible, and creates them on your GitHub project via their API.

+## Limitations

+Jira and GitHub Issues are quite different in what fields they support, how they work and so on.
+This script tries to preserve as much as possible by adding things like comments to the issue body, nicely formatted as Markdown.

+There are some things which aren't preserved and these might be important to you.
+Attachments aren't supported in GitHub (except images) and these are not migrated.
+The script will warn you about what issues have attachments but it's up to you to work out what to do with them.

+Speed might also be an issue.
+The script uses the Jira API to format rich issue descriptions and comments so it can make many API calls even just for one issue.

 ## Usage

 To use this script you'll want to review the formatting of the outputted